 Mon Ami Gabi is a classic French bistro style restaurant located at street level in the Paris casino at Las Vegas.
 How quaint that there is a French restaurant in a ‘French’ Casino?
-They specialize in Classic Bistro Fare including crepes and quiches.
+They specialize in Classic French Bistro Fare including crepes and quiches.
 “Mon Ami” means “My Friend” in French and “Gabi” is for renown Chef and Owner Gabino Sotelino.
 We dined at lunch time.
 This restaurant is rated 4 stars on Yelp.

 Decor, Vibe – French bistro brassiere decor with beautiful large dining rooms and walls of wine inside and a big street side patio outside.
 Lots of tourists were dining.
 Lots of people watching outside.